-Since 1998, lovers of music, art, and North African folklore have gathered in Morocco each June for the Gnaoua World Music Festival, a four-day event that draws nearly half a million annual attendees.
-It’s a vibrant celebration of jazz, pop, rock, and contemporary world music, but most of all, the festival is a showcase of popular Gnaoua musicians—descendants of African slaves who have left their mark on Moroccan culture as healers, mystics, and keepers of a spellbinding musical tradition.
+Since 1998, lovers of music, art, and North African folklore have gathered in Morocco each June for the Gnaoua World Music Festival, a four-day event that draws nearly half a million attendees.
+It’s a vibrant celebration of contemporary world music and skilled Gnaoua musicians—descendants of African slaves who have left their mark on Moroccan culture as healers, mystics, and keepers of a spellbinding musical tradition.

-This global festival is also a reflection of its host city—an 18th century ocean port designed to demonstrate Morocco’s outward focus.
+This global festival is also a reflection of its host city, an 18th century ocean port designed to demonstrate Morocco’s outward focus.
 Now a UNESCO World Heritage Site, Essaouira is known for its persistent coastal winds, a thriving fishing harbor, and a refreshingly laid-back atmosphere that offers respite from the bedlam of Marrakech.
-You may come for the festival—but you’ll stay for the fresh local seafood, the world-class windsurfing, and the tranquil essence of this charming seaside city.
+You may come for the festival, but you’ll stay for the seafood, the world-class windsurfing, and the tranquil essence of this charming seaside city.

 So pack your bathing suit (and don’t forget your windbreaker)—we’re off to Essaouira for the next two days.